MattMackreth/VagrantTeamProject/README.md

 Type in $ sudo systemctl start nginx

 ## 14. You can now access the server
-Going to http://development.local will show you the default NGINX welcome page.
+Going to http://development.local will show you the default NGINX welcome page.\n :pray:S:pray:E:pray:L:pray:F:pray:5:pray:
-:pray:S:pray:E:pray:L:pray:F:pray:5:pray: